Dental Inlays and Onlays

 Drs.
-Joe McIntyre, Dan Whiting, and Kelsey Rockey offer dental inlays and onlays at our office in Bridgewater, VA, to restore molars that need more support than a filling can provide, but do not necessarily need a dental crown.
+Joe McIntyre, Dan Whiting, Kelsey Rockey, and Bryant Ash offer dental inlays and onlays at our office in Bridgewater, VA, to restore molars that need more support than a filling can provide, but do not necessarily need a dental crown.
 An inlay is used to restore the chewing surface of the tooth, while an onlay replaces the chewing surface as well as one or more of the cusps, or corners of the chewing surface.
 Our experienced Smiles for Life team is committed to providing top quality care, and we always use the most conservative means possible when it comes to improving your dental health.

 About Inlays and Onlays